gabrielsoltz/rawsec/README.md

 ## Plugins

-Plugins will use Describer data as input to execute actions.
+Plugins use Describer data as input to execute actions.
 Actions can be whatever you need to do with that data.

+Plugins can be configured for certain services only, for example, an IAM resource will not be scanned by the NMAP plugin.

+Plugins can be combined without amount or order restriction using `--plugins inventory public nmap`

 The following is the list of default plugins as part of the tool.

-Each plugin will add a new key to the resources that are being described.

-Plugins can be configured only for certain services.

-Plugins can be combined without any amount or order restriction.
+- Public
+- Find
+- Inventory
+- Nmap
+- Burp

 ### Public